-I think the issue of safety is always going to be one that’s, unfortunately, a somewhat losing battle.
-But it’s you know, the age-old adage about not being faster than the bear just being faster than the man next to you comes to mind and making sure you have continuous productive security.
+I think the issue of safety is always going to be one that's, unfortunately, a somewhat losing battle.
+But it's you know, the age old adage about not being faster than the bear just being faster than the man next to you comes to mind and making sure you have continuous productive security.
 So you are getting things tested, you are making sure things are being accurately, accurately monitored b value blue teaming, as well as the red team, as well.
 And, again, just if everything needs to be tested, make sure things are being checked once or twice, three times.
-Before you, before you go live before you’re exposing any data risk, and ensuring that you do have an understanding of exactly what the risks are.
-If it’s if there’s a small business, which a lot of these businesses have been targeted, you end up in an unfortunate situation, and the budgets don’t necessarily reflect the size of the problem you’re trying to tackle.
-And when you have massively, incredibly well-funded grants and loans coming after you, it can feel like a bit of a losing battle.
-But just make sure you’re not that slightly the man next to you in the basket.
+Before you before you go live before you're exposing any data risk, and ensuring that you do have an understanding of exactly what the risks are.
+If it's if there's a small business, which a lot of these businesses that have been targeted, you end up in an unfortunate situation, and the budgets don't necessarily reflect the size of the problem you're trying to tackle.
+And when you have when you have massively, incredibly well funded grants and loans coming after you, it can feel like a bit of a losing battle.
+But just make sure you're not that slightly the man next to you in the basket.

 Yeah, I completely agree.
 Well, thank you so much, Liam, for giving us perspective on that.
 And join us next week, wherever we'll be talking about the Apple hacking, and with one of our other consultants, and we'll see you there.
 Thank you very much.
 Thank you very much.